EwanStubbefield-Allen/fs-journal/notes/12-sql.md

   COMMENT --> Description for dev
-  FOREIGN KEY(value) REFERENCES table_name(column) --> Requires value to match a value in said column ON DELETE CASCADE --> On deleting row it deletes all referenced data providing no orphan data default charset utf8; --> Ends table and sets default font
+  FOREIGN KEY(value) REFERENCES table_name(column) --> Requires value to match a value in said column ON DELETE CASCADE --> On deleting row it deletes all referenced data providing no orphan data UNIQUE (value, otherValue) --> Only have one version of this combination default charset utf8; --> Ends table and sets default font